sdkjs/hasdom/README.md

 # hasdom
 Check if a JavaScript environment has a real DOM.

-While javascript environment is more complicated than you have ever thought.
+Well, javascript environment is more complicated than you have ever thought.
-When we talk about `environment`, almost everybody knows about web browser and `node.js`.
+When we talk about `environment`, most of us knows about web browser and `node.js`.
+But that's not complete.

-But if you have heard some game engines based on javascript such as `Egret`, `Cocos2d-js` and `layabox`, then you will realize that you are misunderstanding this word.
+If you have heard some game engines based on javascript such as `Egret`, `Cocos2d-js` and `layabox`, then you will realize that you are misunderstanding this word.

 ## Node.js